asherepenko/android-archivarius/README.md

 ## Initial setup

-Archivarius has to be initialized with a strategy before any interaction:
+Archivarius has to be initialized with two strategies before any interaction:

 ```kotlin
     ArchivariusStrategy.init(object : ArchivariusStrategyImpl {